CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 **Dependencies**:
 - Unit 1.1.4, as you need to be able to create a persona to edit it.
+- Unit 1.1.6, the basics of the form need to work.
+- The user has at least two avatars.
+- The users persona has a name and description.

 **Required Inputs**:
 - The user has at least two avatars.